Here we shall see detailed specifications of Transmitters used for Level, Pressure, Flow, DP applications.

 - 2 wire 4-20 milliampere signal to be used

 Generally, transmitters shall be

-- Die-cast Aluminium body
+- Die-cast Aluminium housing

 Built-in temperature sensors shall be provided for temperature compensation wherever required.